Feature photo: Detail of the Korean War Veterans Memorial in Washington | © Pixabay

 He lies at my feet

-Like it's a piece of me
+Like it's a piece of mestill wanna give me your hand

 Meanwhile I'm loading.